eighteeneightythree/docs-1.0/content/Miscarriage and medical abortion.md

 ## Complete miscarriage
 The passage of all pregnancy tissue is associated with bleeding and pain, often the products of conception are frankly visible.
 At the completion of the miscarriage, that is, when all tissue is expelled, the pain should rapidly subside, ongoing pain and bleeding my suggest incomplete miscarriage as above.
 The os is typically closed.

-# Treatment of miscarriage
+# Treatment of threatened miscarriage
-## Threatened miscarriage

 In patients with a history of miscarriage, vaginal progesterone (400mg, micronised) should be offered.
 If a foetal heartbeat is confirmed, progesterone should be continued until 16 weeks.

+# Treatment of miscarriage proper
 ## Conservative
 Advise on the expected course and observe.
 Often the miscarriage will complete without medical intervention.
 ## Medical